-SNMP protocol has become the standard protocol for remote monitoring.
-It's a simple, open protocol and is most commonly used for many monitoring units today.
-It consists of 5 SNMP TRAP commands that allow the transfer of information between your RTU and the SNMP Manager.
-But, in today's world it's not enough to just have an easy, open protocol.
-To have a successful monitoring system, you have to have the right gear.
-SNMP is only one small part of the system.
-RTUs are important, but if you have more than a few sites, the SNMP Manager is the key to your sucess.
+But, in today's world, it's not enough to just have an easy, open protocol.
+To have a system that can successfully manage and monitor your managed devices, you have to have the right gear.
+SNMP is only one small part of the monitor network system.
+RTUs are important, but if you have more than a few sites, the SNMP Manager is the key to your success.

-For this system to be reliable, your SNMP manager needs to have at least a few key features that allow you to know exactly what is happening at all of your remote sites.
+For your network management system to be reliable, your SNMP manager needs to have at least a few key features that allow you to know exactly what is happening at all of your remote sites.
 These basic features include:

 With the popularity of smartphones, it is also essential for companies to offer a mobile platform to monitor your SNMP devices on.
 If you have a large number of remote sites, this feature can be especially helpful, as you can check your units from anywhere, as long as you have a cell phone and internet access.